vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 Prayer may also be a seen similar to a problem-solving method of working backward from the end goal (e.g., Amazon), inversion of Charlie Munger, or Polya.
 We can interpret it as regarding the end goal first, which helps one to create the plan:

-> Commit your work to the Lord, and your plans will be established. - Proverbs 16:3 (NIV)
+> Commit your work to the Lord, and your plans will be established. - Proverbs 16:3 (ESV)

 Prayer can also be considered as [practicing gratitude, which has positive psychological effects](https://en.wikipedia.org/wiki/Gratitude#Association_with_well-being).